Seeker of Legends Preview

 Eyes…staring right at him.

 He took a step back, staring at the twin trunks, unable to help noticing the slight bend in the middle of them.
-Or the bits of fabic poking out of a few clefts in the bark.
+Or the bits of fabric poking out of a few clefts in the bark.

 The gash moved suddenly, almost imperceptibly, a sound coming from it.
 Clear liquid drooled out of one corner of the gash, dribbling down the bark.
-One of the side branches swayed, its bark creaking.

 I never should have come here, he thought.